Mattlk13/docs.review.ninja/slack/index.md

 {% image slack-integration-settings.png width="100%" %}

-Take the token you generated in the previous step when creating the bot and paste the generated token into the "Token" section, enter the channel (this is where the notifications will be posted), and tweak which events you wish be notified about.
+Take the token you generated in the previous step when creating the bot and paste into the "Token" section, enter the channel (this is where the notifications will be posted), and tweak which events you wish be notified about.